 Servatus and an international joint-venture partner are building a state-of-the-art production and research facility at Coolum in Queensland to produce medical-grade biopharmaceuticals.
 The first stage of the facility is expected to be completed by the end of the fourth quarter in 2019.

-The company takes its name from Saint Servatus who was a churchman and diplomat in the fourth century and became bishop of Tongeren in modern-day Belgium.
-He is invoked by Catholics as patron saint with healing powers for a range of ailments including rheumatism.
+The company derives its name from St Servatus who was a churchman and diplomat in the fourth century and became Bishop of Tongeren, a city and municipality now in modern-day Belgium.
+Servatius was invoked by Catholics as a patron saint, with healing powers for a range of ailments, including rheumatism